rednafi/stress-test-locust/README.md

 ## Description

 [Locust](https://locust.io/) is a distributed and scalable open-source library that lets you do effective load testing in pure Python.
 This repository demonstrates a modular architecture to establish a template for quickly architecting scalable load tests using Locust.

+### Target API

-It uses [Rapid API's](https://rapidapi.com/) currency-exchange [API](https://rapidapi.com/fyhao/api/currency-exchange) for showcasing the load testing procedure.
+This template uses [Rapid API's](https://rapidapi.com/) currency-exchange [API](https://rapidapi.com/fyhao/api/currency-exchange) for showcasing the load testing procedure.

-### Access the API

 Sign up for a Rapid API account and get your token.
 You can access the API via Python's [HTTPx](https://github.com/encode/httpx) library like this: